 - If you have a large amount of cash reserves, consider moving those savings to Bank of America to earn more card rewards via the Preferred Rewards program.

-- Take advantage of BankAmeriDeals to earn extra rewards on qualified purchases.
+- Take advantage of BankAmeriDeals to earn extra rewards on qualifying purchases.

-- Pair the Bank of America Premium card with the Bank of America® Customized Cash Rewards credit card to earn extra rewards at wholesale clubs and on a category of your choice.
+- Pair the Bank of America Premium Rewards card with the Bank of America® Customized Cash Rewards credit card to earn extra rewards at wholesale clubs and on a category of your choice.

-Is the Bank of America Premium Rewards credit card worth it?
+Is the Bank of America Premium Rewards credit card right for you?

-With such a generous travel credit, the Bank of America Premium Rewards credit card doesn’t require much of a commitment – as long as you spend enough on incidental purchases, such as baggage fees, to take advantage.
+With such a generous statement credit offer on airline incidentals, the Bank of America Premium Rewards card doesn’t require much of a commitment – as long as you spend enough on incidental purchases, such as baggage fees, to take advantage.
 Its rewards rate, while not the most impressive on its own, could also prove quite valuable if you’re a Bank of America Preferred Rewards member.
 Meanwhile, its superior travel insurance benefits make it a great card for purchasing travel.
 Just one severely delayed flight or lost piece of luggage could make you glad you used it.

-But unless you’re a Bank of America customer with a ton of savings, you may not earn nearly as much as you would if you charged more of your purchases to a competitor card with a higher rewards rate.
-Bank of America doesn’t let you transfer your rewards earnings either.
-So if you’re a frequent flyer looking to strategize and stretch your rewards as far as possible, you’re better off seeking a different card.
+But unless you’re a Bank of America customer with a ton of savings, you may not earn nearly as much as you would if you charged more of your purchases to a competing card with a higher base rewards rate.
+Bank of America also doesn’t let you transfer your rewards earnings, so if you’re a frequent flyer looking to strategize and stretch your rewards as far as possible, you’re better off seeking a different card.

 All reviews are prepared by CreditCards.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the bank’s website for the most current information.